 - Cook brown rice spaghetti according to package instructions, drain and set aside.

 - In a large saucepan, heat the olive oil over medium heat.
 Saute the onion for 2 minutes; add the mushrooms and cook until tender.
+Add the garlic and cook for another minute.

-- Stir in flour, pepper and, nutmeg until the onions and mushrooms are evenly coated.
+- Stir in flour, pepper, and nutmeg until the onions and mushrooms are evenly coated.

 - Next, add the broth and milk and stir well, scraping the pan to loosen any bits stuck to the pan.
 Continue to cook over medium-low heat until the mixture is thickened and bubbly.